VaibhavDaveDev/datashelf/DEPLOYMENT.md

 ### 3. Render Configuration

+#### Option 1: Deploy from GitHub Repository
 1. Create a new Web Service
 2. Connect your GitHub repository
 3. Set Docker build context to `./scraper`
 4. Configure environment variables (see below)

+#### Option 2: Deploy Using Published Docker Image
+1. Create a new Web Service
+2. Select "Deploy an existing image" option
+3. Use the Docker image: `docker.io/vaibhavdavedev/datashelf-scraper:latest`
+4. Configure environment variables (see below)

+The published Docker image includes all necessary dependencies including Node.js 20 LTS and Chrome browser for scraping.
+The deployed scraper service is available at: https://datashelf-scraper.onrender.com

 ## Environment Variables